Pratapgarh Kingdom: Zamindars of Pratapgarh

 The Kachari Kingdom lacked the administrative capabilities to maintain a permanent military presence in Pratapgarh.
 Within a few years, the state reverted to being a part of Tripura, as it had been centuries earlier.
 Relatives of Aftab Uddin then returned from Jangalbari to regain control of their ancestral land.
 The head of the former royal family at this point was a nephew of the old Raja, Sultan Muhammad, who was nicknamed "Ranga Thakur" (the Scarlet Lord) and was famous for his physical beauty.
 However, he did not have the abilities to once again make Pratapgarh an independent kingdom and remained a mere Zamindar under the overlordship of the Maharaja of Tripura.

-His powers were further diminished when he quarrelled with his cousin, Ajfar Muhammad, who, despite being younger, believed that he should have inherited the land.
+His powers were further diminished when he quarrelled with his cousin Ajfar Muhammad who, though being younger, believed that he should have inherited the land.
 Ajfar Muhammad rebelled and seceded the northern part of Pratapgarh, establishing a separate Zamindari which he named Jafargarh.
-When he died without issue, Sultan Muhammad's brother, Siraj Uddin Muhammad, inherited Jafargarh, with his descendants later becoming very powerful Zamindars in their own right.
+When he died without issue, Sultan Muhammad's brother Siraj Uddin Muhammad inherited Jafargarh, with his descendants later becoming very powerful Zamindars in their own right; this clan later subdivided into the five thakur families of Atanagar, Alinagar, Shamshernagar, Rasulnagar and Achalnagar.

-Sultan Muhammad's descendants (who later adopted the title Choudhury) lost further lands in the following centuries, most notably in the lead up to the Revolt of Radharam in 1786 AD.
+Sultan Muhammad's own descendants (who later adopted the title Choudhury) lost further lands in the following centuries, most notably in the lead up to the Revolt of Radharam in 1786 AD.
 Their territories were incorporated by the East India Company around this time, under whom they were landlords through Permanent Settlement.
 They continued being prominent landowners into the 20th century.

 Other members of the erstwhile royal dynasty are believed to have gone east and joined the nobility of the Kingdom of Manipur.
 This group was descended from the family of Muhammad Sani (himself of the line of Muhammad Turani), who became one of the ministers of King Khagemba.
 They later formed the Tampakmayum, Touthongmayum and Khullakpam clans of Manipur.